The author is a guitarist and bassist with over 35 years of experience as a musician.

 These days, Jackson guitars are still in the hands of some of the best players in metal.
 Some of them are veterans who have relied on Jackson for decades.
 Some are up-and-coming talent in powerful new bands who are helping to further the legacy of the already legendary Jackson name.
 Some are even young guitarists who don’t even have a band yet, but already know Jackson guitars are the way to get the sound they’re going to need to succeed.

-- JS Series: This series features affordable versions of many classic Jackson models.
+- JS Series: The Jackson JS Series features affordable versions of many classic Jackson models.
 Beginning and intermediate guitar players can find great value here, and veterans can land that Jackson they always wanted for a cool price.
 But don’t be fooled: These are still high-quality guitars, with some of the same appointments that put Jackson on the map.

 - Pro Series: You don’t have to be a pro to play a Pro-Series guitar, but you might end up feeling like one.
 These are Jackson models with some serious appointments made for the stage and recording studio.
 They might cost a little more than the JS or X Series, but if you have your sights aimed at the big time these guitars should be up for consideration.

-- USA Select Series: Jackson USA Series guitar are high-level instruments for series musicians.
+- USA Series: Jackson USA Series guitar is a high-level instrument for serious musicians.
 Well, make that serious musicians with fat wallets.
 While the price tags might be a little steep, one look at the specs tells you these guitars are worth the asking price.
 You can get an awesome Jackson guitar for less, but, aside from the Custom Shop, these are the best Jacksons you are going to find.

 Now that that's out of the way, let's take a look at some of the best Jackson guitar models.
 On to the gear!